Toilet Training Your Child

 After your child has become comfortable with flushing the toilet and sitting on the potty chair, you may begin teaching your child to go to the bathroom.
 Try these tips as you teach them.

-• Place your child on the potty chair whenever he or she signals the need to go to the bathroom.
-His or her facial expression may change when they feel the need to urinate or to have a bowel movement.
+- Place your child on the potty chair whenever they signal the need to go to the bathroom.
+Their facial expression may change when they feel the need to urinate or to have a bowel movement.
 They may stop any activity they are engaged in when they feel the need to go.

-• Stay with your child when he or she is on the potty chair.
+- Stay with your child when they are on the potty chair.
 Reading or talking to them when they are sitting on the potty may help them relax.

-• Praise your child when he or she goes to the bathroom in the potty chair.
-Do not express disappointment if they don’t.
+- Praise your child when they go to the bathroom in the potty chair.
+Do not express disappointment or anger if they don’t.
 Be patient with your child.

-• Teach girls to wipe from front to back.
-This keeps bacteria from the rectum from coming in contact with the vagina.
+- Teach girls to wipe from front to back.
+This keeps bacteria from the rectum from entering the vagina.

 How long will it take to toilet train my child?

 Every child is different.
 It may take as long as 3 to 6 months for your child to be toilet trained during daytime.
 It may take longer to teach your child to use the toilet during nighttime when they have less control over their bladder.
 It is important for you to be patient and supportive.
 If after a few months, your child is still resisting or having difficulties with toilet training, talk to your family doctor.
-The most likely reason your child has not learned to use the potty is that he or she is just not ready yet.
+The most likely reason your child has not learned to use the potty is that they are just not ready.

 Things to consider